Planning a trip to Disneyland? Trying to save money?

 Ask PhotoPass photographers to use your camera – PhotoPass is a good way to get professional pics of your whole group throughout the parks, and it’s included with MaxPass.
 However, it’s not essential.
 There is no obligation to buy any PhotoPass photo and the photographer will usually take a second photo with your own camera if you ask.

-Buy Disney gear outside the park – Disneyland has a fantastic selection of souvenirs to choose from, but you can buy a lot of Disney gear outside the park for less.
+Buy Disney gear outside the park – Disneyland has a fantastic selection of souvenirs that you won’t find anywhere else, but you can buy a lot of Disney gear outside the park for less.
 Here are a few fun items you may want to buy in advance from Amazon, Walmart, Target, the dollar store… even the Disney Store may sell it cheaper.

 - Disney t-shirts